omgmog/omgmog.github.com/_posts/2014/2014-04-16-using-zed-editor-with-arch-linux-arm-on-your-chromebook.md

 ---
 comments_issue: 47
 title: Using the Zed editor with Arch Linux ARM on your Chromebook
-tags: [chromebook, arch-linux, editor, guide]
+tags: [chromebook, arch-linux, software, guide]
 archived: true
 ---